arduino/docs-content/content/learn/05.communication/05.lorawan-101/lorawan-101.md

 ### Regional Parameters

-The **LoRa® technology Regional Parameters specification** is a companion to the LoRa®-based network layer specification.
-While the LoRa®-based network layer specification defines the air interface between a compliant end-device (sensor, actuator, tracker, etc.) and a compliant network core, the LoRa® technology Regional Parameters specification defines the **adaptation of the LoRa®-based network layer specification to comply with the various regulations enforced throughout the world on the use of various frequency bands of the unlicensed spectrum which are available**.
+The **LoRa® technology Regional Parameters specification** is a companion to the LoRa-based network layer specification.
+While the LoRa-based network layer specification defines the air interface between a compliant end-device (sensor, actuator, tracker, etc.) and a compliant network core, the LoRa technology Regional Parameters specification defines the **adaptation of the LoRa-based network layer specification to comply with the various regulations enforced throughout the world on the use of various frequency bands of the unlicensed spectrum which are available**.

-Also, the LoRa® technology Regional Parameters specification documents the **physical layer configurations required for the compliant operation of LoRa® technology Link Layer radios** using various radio frequency modulation techniques.
+Also, the LoRa® technology Regional Parameters specification documents the **physical layer configurations required for the compliant operation of LoRa technology Link Layer radios** using various radio frequency modulation techniques.

 ***The idea behind the LoRa® technology Regional Parameters specification is to create the smallest number of regional channel plans covering the largest possible number of regulatory regions.
 With this, complexity is decreased to implementers as well as the certification cost (end-device certification is enumerated by network layer, Regional Parameters and channel plan revision).***

 LoRa® technology Regional Parameters specifications do not specify everything.
 They only cover a region by specifying the common denominator.
-For example, the LoRa® technology Regional Parameters for Asia only specify a common subset of channels, but there are variations between regulations in Asian countries.
+For example, the LoRa technology Regional Parameters for Asia only specify a common subset of channels, but there are variations between regulations in Asian countries.
 Furthermore, each network server, for example TTN, is free to select additional parameters, such as additional emission channels.

-For more information, you can read the RP002-1.0.2 LoRa® technology Regional Parameters document [here](https://lora-alliance.org/wp-content/uploads/2020/11/RP_2-1.0.2.pdf), we also have a more detailed tutorial about LoRa® technology Regional Parameters and Arduino hardware; the tutorial can be found here [here](https://docs.arduino.cc/tutorials/mkr-wan-1310/lorawan-regional-parameters)
+For more information, you can read the RP002-1.0.2 LoRa® technology Regional Parameters document [here](https://lora-alliance.org/wp-content/uploads/2020/11/RP_2-1.0.2.pdf), we also have a more detailed tutorial about LoRa technology Regional Parameters and Arduino hardware; the tutorial can be found here [here](https://docs.arduino.cc/tutorials/mkr-wan-1310/lorawan-regional-parameters)

 ### Classes

 The LoRa® technology specification has **three** different communication profiles between devices and applications: **Class A**, **Class B**, and **Class C**.
 Each class serves different application needs and has optimized requirements for specific purposes.
 The main difference between the three classes is latency and power consumption; end-devices can always send uplinks when needed, but its class will determine when to receive downlinks.

-***All LoRaWAN devices must implement Class A; Class B, and Class C are extensions of Class A profile.***
+***All network devices using LoRa® technology must implement Class A; Class B, and Class C are extensions of Class A profile.***

  #### Class A: "Aloha"